ipwnosx/Saily/README.md

   - MonkeyDev (theos or more is included)
   - MAKE SURE TO UNDERSTAND BUILD SCRIPT IN EACH TARGET

-Known issue:
-  - WebKit tweak view crash in release build but working fine in "debug" build.

 Target:
   - Jailbroken devices running iOS 11 +